sagarrakshe/alphaTouch/README.md

 Files:

-    CONFIGURATION - This file contains the co-ordinates of the **four corners** of your touch-                pad and the **time-limit** to draw the pattern.
+    CONFIGURATION - This file contains the co-ordinates of the **four corners** of your touch-pad and the **time-limit** to draw the pattern.

     mapPattern -    This file contain the records of pattern and the corresponding alphabet.
-For example consider this record, `[[[3, 8, 13, 18, 23], [3, 4, 5], [13, 14]], 3, 'F']`
-                    The first arguemnt(list) denotes the pattern, the second one denotes the no. of lines(3) in the pattern and the last one denotes the corresponding alphabet(F).
+For    example consider this record, `[[[3, 8, 13, 18, 23], [3, 4, 5], [13, 14]], 3, 'F']`.The first arguemnt(list) denotes the pattern, the second one denotes the no. of lines(3) in the pattern and the last one denotes the corresponding alphabet(F).

     applications -  This file contains the list applications corresponding to the particular alphabet .
-For example,
-                    `'F':'firefox'` on identifying letter 'F', 'firefox' applications will be opened.
+For example, `'F':'firefox'` on identifying letter 'F', 'firefox' applications will be opened.
 Edit this file to your own fit.

 The `time-limit` to draw pattern is by default 8 seconds.
 You can set it in the `CONFIGURATION` file.